 Details about a building, including information relating to assistance and support provided by Cladding Safety Victoria should be provided to you directly by the owners corporation.
 The Victorian Building Authority (VBA) and your local council may also be able to provide further information about the building (not related to support and funding provided by Cladding Safety Victoria).

-Any existing combustible external wall cladding must be declared in a Section 32 Statement which prospective buyers can ask for and must legally be provided by the seller.
+The seller is required to disclose all information that may be important to a potential purchaser in deciding whether or not to buy land.
+The seller must also produce a Section 32 Statement which prospective buyers can ask for and must legally be provided by the seller.

 What is a Section 32 Statement?